Albo1125/EMS/README.md

 # EMS
 EMS is a resource for FiveM by Albo1125 that provides medical functionality.
 It also prevents you from automatically respawning if you die.
+It is available at [https://github.com/Albo1125/EMS](https://github.com/Albo1125/EMS)

 ## Installation & Usage
 1. Download the latest release.